cashto/icfp2021/README.md

 I didn't have time to solve every problem, so I priortized problems with high 'minimal dislikes' (ie, no team had solved it perfectly or even near-perfectly).
-There were quite a few problems when a trivial solution could have been made in minutes, but it wouldn't have scored more than a handful of points, so it wasn't work the time.
+There were quite a few problems when a trivial solution could have been made with minimal effort, but it wouldn't have scored more than a handful of points, so it wasn't worth the time.